[CloakLLM]

 How It Works

 CloakLLM uses a multi-pass detection pipeline to find PII before it reaches an LLM provider.
+The pipeline is built from pluggable backends — you can replace or extend any stage (see Pluggable Detection Backends).

-3-Pass Detection
+Default 3-Pass Detection

 1. Regex (both SDKs) — High-precision pattern matching for structured data: emails, SSNs, credit cards, phone numbers, IP addresses, API keys, AWS keys, JWTs, IBANs.